alavida-ai/vibeflow-v2/apps/docs/roles-and-responsibilities.md

 # Roles & Responsibilities

-Vibeflow operates on a clear separation of concerns between two key roles.
+Vibeflow operates on a **three-tier system** similar to Shopify's model.
 Understanding these roles is crucial for effective collaboration and successful marketing automation.

-## The Marketing Architect (You)
+## The Three-Tier System

+### 🎯 **End Users** (Your Clients)
+**They use Vibeflow daily to create content through natural conversation.**

+#### What They Do
+- Request content through Claude/MCP ("write a blog post about...")
+- Provide feedback and iterate on AI-generated content
+- Focus on their business goals, not system configuration
+- Get brand-aligned content without technical knowledge

+#### What They Don't Do
+- Configure workflows or brand strategy
+- Manage technical integrations
+- Worry about system architecture
+- Handle complex setup or troubleshooting

+**Think of them like:** Shopify store owners who just want to sell products, not manage technical infrastructure.

+### 🏗️ **Marketing Architects** (Agency Owners like Thomas)
 **You are the strategic mind and client relationship manager.**

 ### Your Core Responsibilities